juju/docs/src/en/developer-debug-dhx.md

 ## Remote Paired Debugging

-It can be useful to get another set of eyes on a problem, so dhx also makes it easy to do paired development when debugging charms.
-When creating a dhx session, you can import another developer's Launchpad ID to allow them to join your session.
+Paired programming can be useful for applying another set of eyes to a problem.
+DHX supports this by allowing you to import another developer's Launchpad ID, allowing them to join your session.

 Let's say you want to have a paired session with Bob.
 You would start your session with: